kaputnikGo/kaputnikGo.github.io/acr.md

 ### Audio
 After the above test has been run the captured raw audio files are copied across from the mobile device to a computer running Audacity.
 Each of the raw audio files are just that, raw data representing Pulse Code Modulation (**PCM**) audio.
 PCM is a way of storing the results of an analogue signal to digital data conversion where the value (bit depth) of the amplitude at a given time (1 / sample rate) is recorded.

-The raw audio has no metadata information to instruct any computer program what the format is so some manual settings are used at the import stage in Audacity.
-Interestingly, when the sample rate of 8kHz is used, either as a result of a downsampling process or set by the original AudioRecord method, the three raw audio files are 64kB in size which correlates to the maximum size of an IP packet over IPv4.
+The raw audio has no file header information to instruct any computer program what the format is so some manual settings are used at the import stage in Audacity.
+Interestingly, when the sample rate of 8kHz is used, either as a result of a downsampling process in the SDK or set by the original AudioRecord method, the three raw audio files are 64kB in size which correlates to the maximum size of an IP packet over IPv4.

 ![Audactiy raw audio settings](/images/import-audio-settings-alphonso.jpg)

-The imported audio waveform consisting of three raw files looks like this, where its easy to spot the blocks of measured spoken phonetic alphabet occuring.
+The imported audio waveform consisting of three raw files providing 10 seconds of legible audio looks like this, where its easy to spot the blocks of measured spoken phonetic alphabet occuring.
 ![Completed audio join file](/images/Screenshot_3-step-join-speed-redux.png)

 The three raw audio files stored on the device are joined and saved as an mp3 for legible playback: